dataloop-ai/AutoML/README.md

 **model_priority_space** -  define the model specs that best suits your priorities.

 This is a 3 dimensional vector describing your model preferences in a euclidean vector space.
-0 dimension - accuracy
+* axis 0 - accuracy
-1 dimension - inference speed
+* axis 1 - inference speed
-2 dimension - memory
+* axis 2 - memory
 For example "model_priority_space": [2, 9, 10] indicates a very light but low accuracy model

 **task** - i.e. detection vs classification vs instance segmentation